tribbloid/shapesafe/README.md

 ... but some are still missing:

-- extensible & contractable Record type
+- extensible & contractible Record type
   - shapeless.record => ???
   - used to derive output of EinSum & tensor contraction
   - proposed a long time ago: https://github.com/lampepfl/dotty-feature-requests/issues/8, but contraction is still problematic